SERENADE: A Parallel Randomized Algorithm Suite for Crossbar Scheduling in Input-Queued Switches: Distributed Binary Search Stage

-In E-SERENADE, due to the binary nature of the search (for a repetition of its leader on every non-ouroboros cycle), the additional time complexity is upper-bounded by $\lceil\log_2 \eta\rceil$ ($\le \log_2 N$) iterations, where $\eta$ is the length of the longest non-ouroboros cycle. \addedHL{Hence, it can be as large as $\log_2 N$ iterations, each of which contains roughly $3$ CPU instructions ($2$ additions and $1$ comparison), in the worst case.}
+{\bf Time Complexity}.
+The time complexity ({\it i.e.,} number of iterations) of the distributed binary search is upper-bounded by $\lceil\log_2 \eta\rceil$ ($\le\! \log_2 N$) iterations, where $\eta$ is the length of the longest non-ouroboros cycle, since binary searches at different non-ouroboros cycles are performed simultaneously.
+Hence, it can be as large as $\log_2 N$ iterations, each of which contains roughly $3$ operations ($2$ additions and $1$ comparison), in the worst case. }

-In E-SERENADE, the average number of additional iterations is, however, much smaller than $\log_2 N$ for the following reason.
-It takes practically no time for a search administrator $i$ to narrow the search interval to the smallest precinct right-ended at $i$, since $i$ can remember this information (when the vertex with the smallest identity among those ``seen" so far first becomes a precinct leader) during the SERENADE-common iterations.
-Hence, a unit of time complexity is incurred only when the search administrator has to move from one vertex to another, which happens often much less than $\lceil\log_2 \eta'\rceil$ on a non-ouroboros cycle of length $\eta'$. \addedHL{For example, the average time complexity as a function of $N$, when $\sigma$ is a uniform random permutation, varies narrowly between $0.46 \log_2 N$ and $0.48 \log_2 N$, for $N \!\in\! \{ 64, 128, 256, 512, 1024\}$.
-Therefore, we consider E-SERENADE to be $1.5$ times more expensive empirically, in terms of time complexity, than C-SERENADE and O-SERENADE.}